natidev-sh/nati/scaffold/AI_RULES.md

 - UPDATE the main page to include the new components.
 OTHERWISE, the user can NOT see any components!
 - ALWAYS try to use the shadcn/ui library.
 - Tailwind CSS: always use Tailwind CSS for styling components.
 Utilize Tailwind classes extensively for layout, spacing, colors, and other design aspects.
+- Use the NatiStyle UI/UX Guidelines.
+- Always create a Landing Page.
+- Always create a Login Page.
+- Always create a Register Page.
+- Always create a Dashboard Page.

 Available packages and libraries: